-Additionally, TAT provides a powerful, 26-minute training video on its website (www.truckersagainsttrafficking.org), Human tefficieng is modern-day slavery.
+Human trafficking is modern-day slavery.
 Traffickers use force, fraud and coercion to control their victims.
 Any minor engaged in commercial sex is a victim of human trafficking.
-Trafficking can cocur in many locations, including fluck stops, restaurants, rest areas, hotels/motels, strip cluts, private homes, etc. Truckers are the eyes and the ears of our nation's higherys.
-If you see a minor working any of those areas or suspect that the person selling sex is under someone else's control in order to make a quota, call the National Hotiline and report your tip: 1.888-3737-888 (US) = 1.800-222.TIPS (Canada) 01800-5533-000 (Moscion) Text INFO or HELP to Befree (233733)
+Trafficking can occur in many locations, including truck stops, restaurants, rest areas, hotels/motels, strip clubs, private homes, etc. Truckers are the eyes and the ears of our nation's highways.
+If you see a minor working any of those areas or suspect that the person selling sex is under someone else's control in order to make a quota, call the National Hotline and report your tip: 1-888-3737-888 (US) §1-800-222-TIPS (Canada) 1800-5533-000 (Mexico) §Text INFO or HELP to BeFree (233733)

-- O18UD-5333-000 (Mexico) = 1ext INHO or HELP to Behree (23373) For law enforcement to open an investigation on your tip, they need \actionable information." and as many details as you can provide.
-Specific tips helpful when reporting to be holine would include:
+For law enforcement to open an investigation on your tip, they need "actionable information" and as many details as you can provide.